abeeken/eportfolios-plugin/README.md

 A widget that allows custom messages and links to be assigned to different portfolio statuses to create different tiers of submission for the users.

+### Usertype Message

+Allows the adding of widgets to display messages to specific usertypes when they are logged in.

 ## Maintenance

 ### Portfolio status